MCTeamPotato/Goop-Reforged/README.md

 ### Effect Overrides
 Oh boy.
 This is the most advanced feature in the Library, so I'll assume you have some experience adding your own Particles already.<br>
 Alright, start by Making a new Particle extending ``GoopParticle`` and a new ParticleEffect extending ``GoopParticleEffect``.<br><br>
 **If** your custom Effect needs more data than normal Goop, then also create a class extending ``ExtraGoopData``.
-You then need to register this new "Extra Data Type" in the GoopInitalizer using ``GoopEmitterRegistry#registerExtraDataType(Identifier, Class)``.<br><br>
+You then need to register this new "Extra Data Type" in the GoopInitalizer using ``GoopEmitterRegistry#registerExtraDataType(ResourceLocation, Class)``.<br><br>
-Alright, now that you have made your own Goop Particle and an Emitter intending to use it, put ``.setParticleEffectOverride(new Identifier("examplemod", "coolgoop"), new ExtraGoopData())`` right behind the Emiters Instantiation.
-Replace the Identifier with your Particles and **if** you need your own additional arguments for your effect, replace ``new ExtraGoopData()`` with an instantiation of your own Extra Data Type.<br>
+Alright, now that you have made your own Goop Particle and an Emitter intending to use it, put ``.setParticleEffectOverride(new ResourceLocation("examplemod", "coolgoop"), new ExtraGoopData())`` right behind the Emiters Instantiation.
+Replace the ResourceLocation with your Particles and **if** you need your own additional arguments for your effect, replace ``new ExtraGoopData()`` with an instantiation of your own Extra Data Type.<br>
 **Keep in mind that the constructor of your Goop Particle has to be the exact same as Default Goop.**<br><br>
 And yea, that should be it!
 I look forward to seeing what you'll do with these Particle VFX.